rosej12/rosej12.github.io/README.md

 1. Unfamiliarity with React

 One of the biggest challenges I faced during this project was that I was completely unfamiliar with React beforehand, and although I had some experience with Javascript, it had been quite a while since I last worked with it.
 Many aspects of React, such as its component-based architecture, hooks, and state management were all new to me, so the learning curve was quite steep at first.
 As a result, I spent a significant amount of time going through tutorials and the React documentation to get a good grasp of the basics before and while working on the project.
-I was also unfamiliar with common React errors so debugging those took time, but reading carefully through error messages and the documentation and other tutorials helped resolve most issues.
+At the start, even getting everything installed and figuring out how to get my react app to deploy to GitHub pages took a long time, but I was able to figure it out with the help of online tutorials.

 2. Limited Timeframe